htruong/ezpi4me/README.md

 _The easiest straightforward method to get rid of the Intel ME._

-This project helps you create a Raspberry Pi image that can clean the Intel ME blob from your machine and optionally install Core/libreboot.
+This project helps you to create a Raspberry Pi image that can clean the Intel ME blob from your machine and optionally install Core/libreboot.

 In other words, "me-cleaner and libre firmware for dummies."